Equilevel algebras: Completeness of the list of equilevel subalgebras of codimension three in

-The incidence coefficients of the boundary maps, which will be listed in \S \ref{ic}, prove that all these algebras do indeed arise as results of chains of degenerations of 3-chord diagrams, and so define certain points of the space $\overline{CD}_3(S^1)$.
+The incidence coefficients of the boundary maps, which will be listed in \S \ref{ic}, prove that all these algebras arise from chains of degenerations of 3-chord diagrams.
+Therefore, they are points of the space $\overline{CD}_3(S^1)$.